Mastering Software Development Lifecycle Security: Best Practices

 2. Train Developers on Secure Coding Best Practices

 Educating developers on secure coding practices is essential for building software that is resilient against common vulnerabilities such as SQL injection, cross-site scripting (XSS), and buffer overflows.
-Regular training sessions, combined with up-to-date resources on the latest threats, empower developers to write code that adheres to security standards and reduces the attack surface of the application.
+Regular training sessions, combined with up-to-date resources on the latest threats, empower developers to write code that adheres to security standards and reduces the application’s attack surface.

 3. Adopt a Strong SDLC Governance Program